muxup/muxup-site/pages/2023q4/storing-data-in-pointers.md

     time of writing.
-* RISC-V has the proposed [pointer masking extension](https://github.com/riscv/riscv-j-extension/blob/1c7cf98295e678e015750ff0b7fdc54ed213b95e/zjpm-spec.pdf) which defines new supervisor-level extensions to control it, allowing `PMLEN` to potentially be set to 7 (masking the upper 7 bits) or 16 (masking the upper 16 bits).
+* RISC-V has the proposed [pointer masking extension](https://github.com/riscv/riscv-j-extension/blob/1c7cf98295e678e015750ff0b7fdc54ed213b95e/zjpm-spec.pdf) which defines new supervisor-level extensions Ssnpm, Smnpm, and Smmpm to control it.
+These allow `PMLEN` to potentially be set to 7 (masking the upper 7 bits) or 16 (masking the upper 16 bits).
 In usual RISC-V style, it's not mandated which of these are supported, but the [draft RVA23 profile mandates that PMLEN=7 must be supported at a minimum](https://github.com/riscv/riscv-profiles/blob/ff79c48f975f93c25f6359d47d0f578b3ecb8555/rva23-profile.adoc).
   Eagle-eyed readers will note that the proposed approach has the same issue that caused concern with AMD's Upper Address Ignore, namely that the most